Isaiah 36:11-22

 Crucial Turning Point

-Isaiah 36 moves from Sennacherib’s invasion of Judah, to Rabshakeh’s confrontation at Jerusalem’s water source, to His public challenge against Hezekiah’s confidence, to His theological distortion of the Lord’s will, to His promise of false peace under Assyrian exile, and finally to the silent obedience of Hezekiah’s officials as they return with torn clothes.
+Isaiah 36 moves from Sennacherib’s invasion of Judah, to Rabshakeh’s confrontation at Jerusalem’s water source, to his public challenge against Hezekiah’s confidence, to his theological distortion of the Lord’s will, to his promise of false peace under Assyrian exile, and finally to the silent obedience of Hezekiah’s officials as they return with torn clothes.

 The chapter argues that covenant faith is tested not only by armies but by words, especially words that distort truth, magnify fear, promise life apart from God, and deny the Lord’s power to save.